simonmichael/hledger_site/src/charts.md

 [hledger-plot](https://pypi.org/project/hledger-utils) (2023)
 is a powerful graphical chart-making tool written in python.

+### Fava

+Fava is a mature web UI for Beancount with great charts.
+You can fairly easily [export a Beancount file from hledger](https://hledger.org/dev/hledger.html#beancount-output) and then use Fava.
+This is probably the quickest way to get polished charts for hledger data.

 ### hledger-sankey

 - <https://github.com/adept/hledger-sankey> A python3 script (that uses pandas and plotly) to plot three sankey graphs of hledger data
 - <https://github.com/JustSaX/hledger-sankey> hledger-sankey made interactive with Streamlit

 ### hledger-vega

 [hledger-vega](https://github.com/xitian9/hledger-vega) (2022) is a set of scripts for producing custom charts